Batch Production Checklist for Polymer Clay Sellers

 Rejects, sanding time, and last-minute fixes eat your margin.
 This checklist catches problems at every stage so your batch stays consistent from first piece to last, without the full-table repair session at the end.

-A batch is not just a bigger pile of earrings.
-It is a sequence of decisions that need to stay stable from the first piece to the last: color, thickness, bake support, finish, hardware, photos, and packing.
+A polymer clay seller batch is a sequence of decisions that has to stay stable from the first piece to the last: color, thickness, bake support, finish, hardware, photos, and packing.
+It is not just a bigger pile of earrings.
+Get the checkpoints right and far fewer of the rejects and drift that eat your margin make it through the run.

 If you sell handmade polymer clay work, batching helps most when it removes repeated setup and decision drift.
 It does not need to make the work feel industrial.
 It just gives every piece in the run the same chance to come out clean.